greenelab/nature_news_disparities/analysis_scripts/analyze_quote_data/location-analysis_all_years.md

 ### compare benchmark and non-benchmark data

 Now lets check how well the benchmark proportions match the full dataset proportions.
+The number of articles per year in each benchmark set is 10, the total number of articles in the year is between 400-1000.
+Since the number of articles in the benchmark set is very small, we don't expect exact consistency between the benchmark and total data sets.

-#### Lets look at the UN region level
+#### Lets look at the largest region definition first: UN region

 <img src="location-analysis_all_years_files/figure-markdown_github/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-## Lets look at the UN Subregion level
+#### Lets look at the UN Subregion level

 <img src="location-analysis_all_years_files/figure-markdown_github/unnamed-chunk-5-1.png" style="display: block; margin: auto;" /><img src="location-analysis_all_years_files/figure-markdown_github/unnamed-chunk-5-2.png" style="display: block; margin: auto;" />

-## Now Finally the Country Code level, except divided by subregion
+#### Now Finally the Country Code level, except divided by subregion

     ## $`1`